 William Clark (left); Meriwether Lewis (right).
 Photo Credits: Independence National Historical Park

-The national traveling exhibit "Lewis & Clark and the Indian Country" will be at Marquette University's John P. Raynor, S.J., Library from March 14 to April 27, 2012.
-Organized by the Newberry Library and the American Library Association's Public Programs Office, the exhibit tells the story of the historic 1804-1806 expedition from the point of view of the Indians who lived along the route.
-The exhibit draws upon original documents from the Newberry Library, Washington State Historical Society, Minnesota Historical Society, and other repositories.
+The national traveling exhibit "Lewis & Clark and the Indian Country" was hosted by Marquette University's John P. Raynor, S.J., Library from March 14 to April 27 of 2012.
+Organized by the Newberry Library and the American Library Association's Public Programs Office, the exhibit told the story of the historic 1804-1806 expedition from the point of view of the Indians who lived along the route.
+The exhibit drew upon original documents from the Newberry Library, Washington State Historical Society, Minnesota Historical Society, and other repositories.

 March 29.
-Frederick E. Hoxie (University of Illinois) "Getting a Bicentennial Right: Who Cares?"
-This official kick-off lecture for the exhibit will be held in the Prucha Archives Reading Room (Raynor Library 3rd floor) and followed by a public reception for the traveling exhibit.
+Frederick E. Hoxie (University of Illinois) "Getting a Bicentennial Right: Who Cares?", the official kick-off lecture for the exhibit.

 April 25.
 Herman J. Viola (Curator Emeritus, Smithsonian Institution) "The View From the River Bank."
 Raynor Library Conference Center.